DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.5.2 Provisioning and deprovisioning
     - Identity and access provisioning lifecycle refers to the creation, management, and deletion of accounts
         - this lifecycle is important because without properly defined and maintained user accounts, a system is unable to establish accurate identity, perform authentication, provide authorization, and track accountability
-    - 🌲**Provisioning/Onboarding**
+    - 🌲✴️**Provisioning/Onboarding**
         - proper user account creation, or provisioning, ensures that personnel follow specific procedures when creating accounts
         - 📝Onboarding refers to a collection of activities performed by (or for the benefit of) new hires to meet legal or policy compliance and orient the employees to the policies and processes of the organization.
         - 📝Provisioning includes the creation, maintenance, and removal of user objects from applications, systems, and directories.
 The provisioning process is a subset of (and typically completed during) the onboarding process.
 Registration occurs when users are enrolled in a biometric system for example;
             - 🩹Enrollment, or registration, is the initial creation of a user account in the provisioning process.
 Clearance verification and background checks are sometimes part of the process that ensures that the identity of the person being enrolled matches who they claim to be
             - new-user account creation is AKA enrollment or registration
             - 🩹Registration is the process of adding a user to an identity management system.
 This includes creating their unique identifier and adding any attribute information that is associated with their identity.
             -  review of provisioning processes typically involves checking logs, reviewing the audit trail, or performing a manual review of permissions granted during the provisioning process.
+Provisioning also may include issuing devices and having users sign off on necessary corporate policies.
         - 🌑User access Modification: involves updating or changing a user's access rights when their role within the organization changes.
         - 🌑User access Recertification: Involves periodic reviews to confirm that users have the appropriate access rights,
         - **Workflow provisioning**: Provisioning that occurs through an established workflow, such as through an HR process, is workflow-based account provisioning